Click to see inside our school…

 In Year Applications

-As Cheadle Hulme Primary School is a brand-new school, opening one-year group at a time, there is currently only the possibility for mid-year admissions in Reception, Year 1 and 2.
+As Cheadle Hulme Primary School is a brand-new school, opening one-year group at a time, there is currently only the possibility for mid-year admissions in Reception and Years 1-4.
+The process is co-ordinated by the Local Authority.
+Please click on this link for more information.

 FAQs